Sajo8/nerva-docs/docs/index.md

 # Welcome to the NERVA Wiki

-This wiki is an unofficial collection of guides for newcomers to the NERVA Project.
+This wiki is a collection of guides for newcomers to the NERVA Project.
 If this is your first time hearing about NERVA, we recommend starting with the [NERVA website](https://getnerva.org).

 ## What is NERVA?